Table of contents: Removal ↓ Installation ↓

 5.9.
 Clean the corresponding bolts before unscrewing (see arrow) and disconnect the transmission fluid lines from the radiator.
 Cars with automatic transmission

-Attention!
-Collect the leaking transmission fluid in a suitable container and prevent contamination from entering the pipelines by putting plastic bags on the disconnected ends and pinching them with rubber bands.
+Caution!
+Collect the leaking transmission fluid in a suitable container and prevent contaminants from entering the lines by placing plastic bags on the disconnected ends and clamping them with rubber bands.

-10. Press the latches and remove the cover 2 of the air filter (see illustration).
+10. Press the latches and remove the air filter cover 2 (see illustration).

 5.10.
-Squeeze the latches and remove the cover 2 of the air filter
+Press the fasteners and remove the air filter cover 2

-11. Remove the bolts (see arrows in illustration 5.10) fastening the air intake 1 to the upper cross member of the front end and remove the air intake.
+11. Unscrew the bolts (see arrows in illustration 5.10) fastening the air intake 1 to the upper front cross member and remove the air intake.

 12. Disconnect the upper hose from the radiator (see arrow in illustration).